benc-uk/cse-onboarding/dev-guide.md

 There is no prescribed dev environment in CSE, and everyone is free to set up their machine and work how they wish.
 The wide range of customer projects we engage on requires us to be flexible and willing to work with many languages, toolchains and platforms.
 This is in line with our "meet the customer where they are" aspiration.

-This section contains a *suggested* set of tools and dev environment which many in CSE use, it has been found to be flexible and works well in nearly every scenario
+This section contains a *suggested* set of tools and dev environment which many in CSE use, it has been found to be flexible and works well in nearly every scenario.

 ## Windows Users